 Each session will last 50 mins and is normally weekly at the same time every week so that this time is always yours.
-It is entirely up to you how long you come to counselling.
+It is entirely up to you how long you come to therapy.
 Some people find the support they need in a few sessions.
 Other people like to come for longer.
 Short term work (6-20 sessions) can help you address a specific issue or simply offer some support in a time of crisis.
 Longer term work can lead to more profound changes and may be more appropriate for complex problems such as entrenched relationship issues, chronic depression, bereavement or compulsive behaviour.

 Training, qualifications & experience

 I am a full clinical accredited member of the UKCP (UK Council for Psychotherapy) and I am a registered member of the BACP ( British Association of Counsellors and Psychotherapists) and abide by their codes of ethics.
 I am also a registered member of the EMDR UK Association.

 Accredited register membership